Self Employed Coronavirus Pandemic Advice

-After a bit of prodding the government has announced measures to assist the self employed who can’t work at this time due to the pandemic.
-However at this time it depends on the type of self employed you as as to what support is available – and sadly there isn’t great news for everyone.
-But the updates on support are on-going and there are always measures you can take to keep your small business going at a time like this – you may just have to be willing to diversify.
+After a bit of prodding the government has announced measures to assist the self employed who can’t work due to the pandemic.
+However at this time it depends on the type of self employed you are as to what support is available – and sadly there isn’t great news for everyone.
+But the updates on support are ongoing and there are always measures you can take to keep your small business going at a time like this – you may just have to be willing to diversify.

 FAQs For Gig Workers & Zero Hour Contracts

 Your employer may choose to furlough you, even if you’re a ‘gig worker’ or are currently working under a zero hour contract.
 Any employee who is on PAYE and has been hired before 28th Feb 2o20 is eligible.
 Even employees on variable hours can be furloughed.
 The amount you’ll receive will be 80% of your average salary.
 Check with your employer who will be able to calculate this for you.